Setting up an effective WooCommerce wholesale registration form is one of the smartest investments you can make for your B2B store.

 Within the customization panel, you can control:

-- Placeholder Text: Show example text inside the field that disappears when users start typing.
+| Placeholder Text | Shows example text inside the field that disappears when the user starts typing |

 At minimum, ensure these fields remain: